 Martin Rees, Jeweller and Pawnbroker

 Corundum is aluminium oxide; apart from diamond, this is the hardest mineral known to man.
 In industry corundum is used as an abrasive.
-Emery is corundum with small amounts of haematite or magnetite, which explains its black colour.
+Emery is corundum with small amounts of haematite or magnetite, that's why it's black.

-Synthetic stones are produced and are cheap.
-They are used for bearings (e.g. watches).
-They are not popular in jewellery, although examples do occur.
-In the UK, synthetic stones must be declared as such.
-If not described as synthetic, you can assume the stones are natural.
-If buying on holiday, obviously care is needed.
-It is wise to buy from shops with a good reputation.
+Lab grown stones are cheap.
+They are used for bearings (e.g. mechanical watches).
+In the UK, lab-grown stones must be declared as such.
+If not described as lab-grown, assume the stones are natural.
+If buying on holiday, care is needed.
+Buy from shops with a good reputation.

 Cleaning

 They are easily cleaned with any proprietary cleaner or detergent, but do check out our advice on cleaning jewellery.
-If the jewellery is valuable, it's wise to obtain professional help.
+If the jewellery is valuable, it's best to get professional help.

 Treatments before purchase